 • Digital programs: Replace printed schedules with mobile-friendly digital alternatives.

 Pro tip: Make sustainability part of the story, not an afterthought.
-Share your choices on signage or in welcome speeches — attendees appreciate knowing the "why."
+Share your choices on signage or in welcome remarks.
+Attendees appreciate knowing the reasoning.

 Personalization that feels seasonal

 Personal touches never go out of style.
-In fall, they feel especially thoughtful.
+In fall, they feel especially considered.

 • Seasonal name badges: Custom badges with seasonal accents or metallic finishes that catch warm lighting.